sachinraja/ts-lib-starter/README.md

 ## [Jest](https://jestjs.io/)

 A testing framework.
 Uses [swc](https://swc.rs/) for transpiling TypeScript, look through the swc docs if you need to add features to the transpiler such as jsx.
+Since this uses `--experimental-vm-modules` for esm, you cannot mock modules in the normal way.
+You can currently use [`jest.unstable_mockModule`](https://github.com/facebook/jest/issues/9430#issuecomment-915109139), but it may change later.

 ## [Prettier](https://prettier.io/)